Recovering from Antibiotics. 3 steps to repopulating the good bugs.

 - Metagenics, bioceuticals or orthoplex infant probiotics.

-There are SO many different strains of bacteria that we need it's important to 'mix it up'.
+There are SO many different strains of bacteria that we need it's important to 'mix it up' and not rely on any one for an extended period of time.

 4. Bone stock and gelatin can help the body heal and restore the mucosal lining in our digestive system (which can be damaged during antibiotic use, damaging lifestyle choices or poor diet).